 In this case you can save data by switching off ALL cellular Data like this:

-Note - this switched off Data Roaming too
+Note - this switches off Data Roaming too

 In fact if you are abroad we suggest this option as a 'belt and braces' way on ensuring you get no big bills.